How to Get Startup Ideas

 Conduct effective brainstorming sessions with these three techniques: prioritize quantity first, create a no-judgment zone, and invite differing viewpoints.

-Let’s look at the first technique, prioritize quantity first.
+• Prioritize quantity first.
 During brainstorming sessions, the phrase “the more, the merrier” should be applied.
-You have time to narrow down your ideas afterward; during this time, focus on coming up with as many ideas as possible.
+You’ll have time to narrow down your ideas afterward; during this time, focus on coming up with as many ideas as possible.

-Last but not least, invite differing viewpoints.
-A brainstorm is best when there is not only a group of people but the group has diverse viewpoints and lifestyles to influence their contributions.
+• Invite differing viewpoints.
+A brainstorm works best when it includes not only a group of people, but also a group with diverse viewpoints and lifestyles to influence their contributions.
 Remember, innovation doesn’t thrive in an echo chamber.

-Your competitors can be either successful, established businesses or other entrepreneurs that are cutting their teeth in the same industry.
+Your competitors can be either successful founders and established businesses or other entrepreneurs cutting their teeth in the same industry.
 Either way, identifying who your competitors are is essential to coming up with the most effective startup idea.
 Here’s why:

 • Established businesses that have found success in your chosen industry have many lessons to teach new entrepreneurs.
 For example, their initial marketing strategy could be an effective tool for you to improve upon and make your own.